 Long Island Aquarium

-Decorate a personal pumpkin at Madison Theatre.
+Decorate your personal pumpkin at Madison Theatre's fun fest.

 Halloween Family Fun Fest — Rockville Centre

-This annual event that features Halloween fun for the whole family.
+This annual event features Halloween fun for the whole family.
 Enjoy costume contests, pumpkin picking and decorating, a haunted house, mask making, and more.

 Halloween Family Fun Day at Long Island Museum — Stony Brook